Columbia Pike Multimodal Street Improvements

 About the Project

-The goal of this project is to make Columbia Pike a safer, more accessible route for all users.
-Arlington is transforming this main thoroughfare into a complete street that balances all modes of travel and supports high-quality, high-frequency transit service.
+Arlington County is transforming the Columbia Pike thoroughfare into a complete street that balances the needs and safety of all modes of travel, and supports high-quality, high-frequency transit service.

 Columbia Pike Multimodal Transportation Study

-- Parallel bike routes off of Columbia Pike to the north and south of the corridor
+• Parallel bike routes near Columbia Pike to the north and south of the corridor

 Public Process